Chapter 12 : Does it not Look Pleasant?

 I hadn’t seen Malfoy since I had woken up on his couch a little over a week ago, and since then I had managed to think about him a lot and sleep with another man.
 As his stony grey eyes stared me down, I felt like he could read all the inappropriate thoughts in my head, and I blushed.
 Tibet, Rosie.
 Just do it.

-“Good morning,” I mumbled, staring down at my feet.
+“Good morning.”
+I mumbled, staring down at my feet.
 I wrapped my cardigan around my exposed stomach.
 A sports bra.
 I was standing in front of Scorpius Malfoy in a sports bra.
 I may as well be dressed in the old red T-shirt I took for sleeping attire again.
-I bit my lip, hoping I wouldn’t spontaneously sprout out the name of a Middle Eastern food this time.
+I bit my lip, hoping I wouldn’t spontaneously sprout out the name of an Indian food this time.

 “Funny, I was just thinking the same thing about you.”